 “Free from obstruction” and “straight as possible” are subjective terms and will be interpreted by the local OSHA duty officer who may inspect your facility or investigate an incident report.
 We spoke with a local OSHA inspector to discuss these terms and how these terms are generally interpreted.
 The inspector explained that doors are often overlooked when eyewash fixtures are planned for a facility.
 If a closed door is between the compromised/endangered employee and the emergency fixture, the travel time is significantly affected, and the eyewash must be closer than 55 feet.
 Your local OSHA inspector will not consider a path of travel that includes a doorway to be “free from obstruction”.

 Please take the initiative to review your facilities and the placement of emergency plumbing fixtures.
 You may find some deficiencies and choose to add a few new emergency fixtures to meet the ANSI Z358.1 standard.
 Some day you may be glad you did.
-For more information, please do not hesitate to contact Robert J. Allen, PE, CPD at (717) 845-7654 or email@example.com.
+For more information, please do not hesitate to contact Jonathan B. Slagel, PE, LEED AP HFDP, at (717)-817-2277 or email@example.com.